daniel-osterle-cv/phase_analysis/README.md

 ## Private Scripts Description

+### raw_data_tools.R

+This module combines the functions for raw data processing based on the proprietary scripts.
+It calls the functions from the other private scripts and determines the order of data cleaning steps.
+Further, it extracts only the data that is actually required for further analysis and visualization and returns cleaned data in a data frame.
+It also performs conversion of fluorescence intensity values to protein concentrations.

-### postprocess_result_txt.R
+### MicroscopeToolBox.R

-Function to perform the postprocessing using custom scripts from the [Emmanuel Levy Lab](https://www.weizmann.ac.il/CSB/ELevy/home).
-In brief, these scripts filter background fluorescence, outliers and cells outside of a specified size range from the raw data.
-A detailed description can be found in this [preprint](https://doi.org/10.1101/260695).
+Contains various functions to perform the processing of raw data including filtering background fluorescence, outliers and cells outside of a specified size range.
+A more detailed description can be found in this [preprint](https://doi.org/10.1101/260695).

 ### Multiwell.R